This book was written by students from the Country School of Madison in remembrance of Tamar.

 After their research for the Witness Stones Project, Aliza and Regina discovered shocking truths about the history of slavery in town.
 There were about “70 people enslaved in West Hartford alone, which is double the number we thought it was four years ago,” they said in the letter.
 Continue reading.

-Seventh-grade students from the Lyme-Old Lyme Middle School wrote poems they wrote to tell the life stories of Jenny Freeman and Lewis Lewia.
+Seventh-grade students from the Lyme-Old Lyme Middle School wrote poems to tell the life stories of Jenny Freeman and Lewis Lewia.

 By Ilona Binch